 Although Craigslist can be useful in finding deals on furniture or home goods, there are some high-risk items you should generally try to avoid or, at the very least, proceed with more caution than usual.

 Types of Craigslist ads with high scam risk:

 Some Craigslist scams are more convincing than others, but by using the tips in this post, we can help expose them before these thieves ever get their hands on your wallet.
 Continue reading for a list of common Craigslist scams and how Swappa helps fight fraud before it ever reaches our own marketplace.

 1. Seller creates fake Craigslist ad using stolen photos

 Nearly every Craigslist scam involves a fake ad used to entice eager buyers.
-Whether it’s an automobile, the latest iPhone, or any other high-priced item, Craigslist scammers will steal photos from legitimate listings (or anywhere else online) for use in creating fake listings to use as bait.
-Because Craigslist does nothing to vet user ads, it’s not something that’s about to stop anytime soon.
+Whether it’s an automobile, the latest iPhone, or any other high-priced item, Craigslist scammers will often times steal photos from legitimate listings (or anywhere else online) for use in creating fake listings to use as bait.
+Because Craigslist does nothing to vet their classified ads, it’s not something that’s about to stop anytime soon.

 2. Craigslist seller posts a deal that’s too good to be true

-Scammers know the best way to get a bite is by targeting bargain hungry shoppers.
-A crazy good deal can cloud the judgement of even the most rational shopper, but don’t be fooled.
+Scammers know the best way to get a bite is by targeting bargain-hungry shoppers.
+A crazy good deal can cloud the judgment of even the most rational shopper, but don’t be fooled.
 If something looks too good to be true — it usually is.